Eau Claire Public Realm

 About the project

-Investing in the future of Eau Claire, Prince’s Island, Chinatown and the East Village is a fundamental piece of The City’s Downtown Strategy – the effort to support and incentivize private investment, generate visits and spending, and provide amenities and services to enhance the quality of life for people living and working in Calgary’s downtown.
+Investing in the future of Eau Claire, Prince’s Island, Chinatown and the East Village is a fundamental piece of The City’s Downtown Strategy – the effort to support and incentivize private investment, generate visits and spending, and provide amenities and services to enhance the quality of life and experience for people living, working and visiting Calgary’s downtown.

 Updating our downtown’s interface with the Bow River goes beyond designing improved pathways and public spaces.
 It involves a flood mitigation effort that will increase the resilience of our downtown and protect the economic drivers of our economy.